Wednesday, January 16, 2019

 Neuro ICU, Tampa General Hospital

 This will make a good story one day, my husband says on the way home from physical therapy.
 He fell and fractured his skull six weeks ago.
 Oh, yeah, I say.
 We’ll look back on this and laugh and laugh.
-At the moment, I can’t even talk to my hairdresser without bursting into tears.
+At the moment, I can’t talk to a stranger without bursting into tears.
 It’s embarrassing.
 For friends and family who didn’t know about Graeme’s little trip to the Neuro ICU, I apologize.
 Chalk it up to denial and a loss for words.
 I couldn’t believe what was happening at first, and then, it seemed better to wait until the news was good.
 Today, I’m happy to report that Graeme is on his way to a full recovery.
 He’s back at work, though at a fraction of his old pace, which is probably a blessing.
 He lost hearing in one ear, can’t drive for a year, and his balance is shot, but he’s getting stronger every day.
 The doctors say he was extremely lucky, if you don’t count the fall.

 It happened during his annual camping trip to Sebring Raceway.
 He wasn’t feeling well.
 He asked a friend to stop the car, took a few steps and collapsed.
 Doctors later blamed food poisoning and dehydration.
 He fell backwards, hitting his head on the concrete.
 His skull cracked on the left side.
 Blood ran out of his ear.
 He turned gray, stopped breathing.
 His friend Don admitted, “I thought he was gone.”